intel/gbs/README.rst

 -------------------------

 Subcommand `import-orig` is used to import original upstream tar ball to current git  repository.
-This subcommand is mostlly used for upgrade packages. usage of subcommand `import-orig` can be available from `gbs import-orig --help`
+This subcommand is mostlly used for upgrade packages. upstream tar ball format can be tar.gz, tar.bz2, tar.xz, tar.lzma or .zip.

+Usage of subcommand `import-orig` can be available from `gbs import-orig --help`
 ::

   root@test-virtual-machine:~/gbs# gbs import-orig -h